fumes/fumes.11ty/src/articles/about-us.md

 license: CC_BY
 thumb: hello-world.jpg
 description: "Fumes started as an art project.
 Two photographers searching for new ways to communicate ideas, Fumes, through visual media.
 A metaphor to play with, delivering ideas via images."
-image: /assets/p/.jpg
+image: /assets/p/about-us/100516-hello-fumes-world.jpg
 ---

-{% include partials/image.html, name: "2010/05/100516-hello-fumes-world" %}
+{% include partials/image.html, name: "" %}

 Fumes started as an art project.
 Two photographers searching for new ways to communicate ideas [fumes] through visual media.
 A metaphor to play with, delivering ideas via images.

-<blockquote>Mostly covering Asia Pacific.
+>Mostly covering South East Asia and Asia Pacific.
 Non commercial.
-Free like the wind.</blockquote>
+Free like the wind.

-Fumes are influencing our lives on a subliminal level.. just like the air we breathe.
+Fumes are influencing our lives on a subliminal level... just like the air we breathe.

 Fumes slowly travel picking up and delivering the poetry within their journeys.

-Fumes are free, you can easily stop breathing 'em by moving past it upwind.
+Fumes are free, you can easily stop inhaling 'em by moving past it upwind.
 Enjoy!

 The Fumes website is 100% open source software, available thru an open licence.